 James Caan has stated that next to Sonny Corleone in THE GODFATHER, the part of Frank in THIEF is his favorite film role.
 Caan is perfectly cast as a crook with delusions of what is a normal life.
 When the film opens, Frank appears to be happy with his life as a criminal.

-The Chicago of THIEF is the Chicago that I grew up fascinated with and a little bit scared of; this is the gritty, grimy Chicago portrayed in THE BLUES BROTHERS and ADVENTURES IN BABYSITTING.
-Growing up, New York was always the cityscape I associated with films.
+The Chicago of THIEF is the Chicago that I grew up fascinated with and a little bit scared of; this is the gritty, grimy industrial city portrayed in THE BLUES BROTHERS and ADVENTURES IN BABYSITTING.
+Growing up, New York was always the cityscape I associated with the movies.
 The NINJA TURTLES and the GHOSTBUSTERS lived there; even Jason Voorhees made a stop eventually.
 Chicago in movies was always a rare sight, outside of the sunny FERRIS BUELLER’S DAY OFF.
-I remember being a kid and daydreaming about having adventures in the smoky nightclubs of downtown, as I grew up in the south side neighborhood of Beverly, which feels more, like a suburb.
-Mann shoots the rain soaked, neon drenched streets of Chicago with such love and such menace at the same time.
-You can tell Mann is a Chicago boy.
+I remember being a kid and daydreaming about having adventures in the smoky nightclubs of downtown, as I grew up in the south side neighborhood of Beverly which feels safer like a suburb.
+Mann shoots the rain-soaked, neon-drenched streets of Chicago with such love and such menace at the same time.
 If there is a perfect shot in the film, it occurs when Frank cruises down the city streets in his black Cadillac, and all of the neon signs can be seen reflected in the hood of the car.
-It is both a throwback to crime films of the thirties and completely modern at the same time; it is ‘neon noir’ personified.
+It is both a throwback to crime films of the thirties and completely modern at the same time; it is ‘neon-noir’ personified.

 THIEF represents the template for most of Mann’s output — conflicted criminals with a moral compass of their own.
 It’s also a fantastic look at Chicago, a city that may not be represented on film as much as Los Angeles or New York but one which has a very distinct look and feel to it, just like the film itself.